-Megrim is only caught as a bycatch and usually in small quantities.
-The Marine and Freshwater Research Institute (MFRI) has therefore not made any recommendation on TAC for megrim.
+Megrim is caught as a bycatch and usually in small quantities.
+However, due to low recruitment for a prolonged time and substantial decline in survey biomass indices, the Marine and Freshwater Research Institute (MFRI) has therefore made a recommendation on TAC for megrim for the 2021/2022 fishing year.